Wimbledon Championships: Players and seeding

 Both the men's and ladies' singles consist of 128 players.
 Players and doubles pairs are admitted to the main events on the basis of their international rankings, with 104 direct entries into the men's and 108 into the ladies' competitions.
 Both tournaments have 8 wild card entrants, with the remainder in each made up of qualifiers.
 Since the 2001 tournament, 32 players have been given seedings in the Gentlemen's and Ladies' singles, 16 teams in the doubles events.
 The system of seeding was introduced during the 1924 Wimbledon Championships.
 This was a simplified version allowing countries to nominate four players who were placed in different quarters of the draw.
 This system was replaced for the 1927 Wimbledon Championships and from then on players were seeded on merit.
 The first players to be seeded as no. 1 were René Lacoste and Helen Wills.

 The Committee of Management decide which players receive wildcards.
 Usually, wild cards are players who have performed well during previous tournaments or would stimulate public interest in Wimbledon by participating.
 The only wild card to win the Gentlemen's Singles Championship was Goran Ivanišević in 2001.
 Players and pairs who neither have high enough rankings nor receive wild cards may participate in a qualifying tournament held one week before Wimbledon at the Bank of England Sports Ground in Roehampton.
 The singles qualifying competitions are three-round events.
 From 2019 singles qualification will increase to 128 players and no doubles qualification will occur.
 Previously the same-sex doubles competitions lasted for only two rounds.
 There is no qualifying tournament for Mixed Doubles.
 The furthest that any qualifier has progressed in a Singles tournament is the semi-final round: John McEnroe in 1977 (Gentlemen's Singles), Vladimir Voltchkov in 2000 (Gentlemen's Singles), and Alexandra Stevenson in 1999 (Ladies' Singles).

-Players are admitted to the junior tournaments upon the recommendations of their national tennis associations, on their International Tennis Federation world rankings and, in the case of the singles events, on the basis of a qualifying competition.
+Players are admitted to the junior tournaments upon the recommendations of their national tennis associations, on their World Tennis world rankings and, in the case of the singles events, on the basis of a qualifying competition.
 The Committee of Management determines which players may enter the four invitational events.